pierrekarpov/can-i-hit-snooze-today/README.md

 * Webcrawler to get traffic data for google maps
 * Perform image difference (background extraction) to count how many cars
 * Time commute everyday and interpolate from there how long it takes

+## Future plans
+* Run scripts automatically
+* Notification system when the user wakes up
+* Parameterizasion for user people to use it in other regions of Singapore
+* Plateform where people can sign up, and receive notifications as they wake up
+* Mobile app for alarm clock, that will automatically readjust based on traffic